The-OpenROAD-Project/OpenLane/docs/source/analog_guide.rst

 --------------------------------------------------------------------------------
 Introduction
 ^^^^^^^^^^^^^^^

+.. warning:: This guide is created to teach the entry level knowledge about the custom macro blocks and standard cell library.
+  Layouts, schematics and other outputs of the guide are not production ready.
+  It makes a lot of assumptions, does not account for many effects and is not in any shape or form suitable for production.

 This guide covers design process of analog components for sky130.
-While this guide is different for most technlogies and tools it gives enough practical experience.
+While this guide is different for most technlogies and tools it gives plenty of practical experience.

 As part of this guide NAND cell will be designed.
+The NAND cell covered in this guide is not intended to be used in real life applications.
 It is recommended to read theoretical chapter located here first.

 .. todo:: Add link to theoretical